nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_xfercare.md

  * Complete the CDA generation as normal.
  * Add the ODS into the CDA as shown above.

 {% include important.html content="Whist the URL must be fully qualified it **MUST NOT** include the specific version of the appointment.
-For example the following is a correctly formed appointment URL https://servername.orgname.nhs.uk/FHIR/Appointment/1234567 whereas this is an invalid appointment URL https://servername.orgname.nhs.uk/FHIR/Appointment/1234567/_history/1
+For example the following is a correctly formed appointment URL https://servername.orgname.nhs.uk/FHIR/Appointment/1234567 whereas https://servername.orgname.nhs.uk/FHIR/Appointment/1234567/_history/1 is invalid.
 " %}